olovm/cora-eclipse/readme.md

 ## Getting started
 1. Make sure you have git and docker set up on your local machine
+2. Make a directory where you want everything installed /x/y/z/cora
+3. cd to your new directory
-2. Clone this repository: `git clone https://github.com/olovm/cora-eclipse.git`
+3. Clone this repository: `git clone https://github.com/olovm/cora-eclipse.git`

 ## Installing, runAll
 The runAll script will take you through the entire process of setting up a docker based development environment for Cora.
 It will go through all needed steps. </br>
 Run:</br>
 `./cora-eclipse/runAll.sh`